enterprise-data-platform-emeka/.github/profile/README.md

 Partitioning means organizing files into subfolders so query engines can skip entire folders when they are not needed.

 **Fact tables are partitioned by year and month:**

-Order items, payments, and shipments are event data that grows over time.
-Analysts almost always filter by date range.
-Hive-style partitioning (the `year=YYYY/month=MM/` naming format) tells Athena and Spark exactly which folders to read without scanning everything.

 ```
 silver/